 Substituting xanthan for these is simple as you use a 1:1 ratio.
 Just use the same amount of chia (in weight) as you would xanthan and you’re all set!

 It is typically found as a dietary fibre supplement in most health stores and is used by athletes to lower cholesterol.
-A 5% psyllium fibre flour mix is best for baking breads (1 part psyllium to 19 parts of flour).
+A good rule of thumb for substituting psyllium husk powder for xanthan gum is to use 2 tsp. of psyllium husk powder for every cup of flour/ starch.

 Also known as Glucomannan powder, Konjac powder is ground up konjac root which has been used in Asia as a dietary fiber for several hundreds of years.
 Like Psyllium fiber, it is used as a supplementary source of fiber as well as a thickener.